-Our friend, Chris and his wife have made their own, excellent salsa for many years with their garden grown Roma tomatoes.
+This Homemade Salsa is inspired by our friend Chris.
+Chris and his wife have made their own, excellent salsa for many years with their garden grown Roma tomatoes.
 So Dave requested Chris’ recipe and this is what he got!
 Chris emailed him this picture!
 We laughed and laughed!!

 If you have dried tomatoes and peppers they are great for thickening the salsa to your desired thickness.
 Sun dried tomatoes can also be added for extra flavor and thickness.
 I make a marinara sauce that would be great in this recipe instead of the canned tomato sauce, as well.